iagurban/kit/wiki/core/Variable.ArrayMutators.md

 `T`[]

+The array to remove elements from.

 ##### from

 `number`

+The position to start removing from.

 ##### count

 `number` = `1`

+The number of elements to remove.

 ##### mutate

 `boolean` = `false`

+Whether to mutate the original array.

 #### Returns

 `T`[]

+A new array with the elements removed, or the mutated array.

 ### set() {#set}